evazlimen/cholla-cosmo/docs/source/optical_depth.rst

 Once we know the cosmology information and the spacing between cells, the general pseudocode for the optical depth calculation is

 .. code-block:: python

+    import numpy as np
+    from scipy.special import erf

     densityHI = # ionized Hydrogen density
     velocity_pec = # line of sight velocity